beginning of content

 Self-care for vaginal itching

-There are some things that you can try at home to ease your discomfort.
+There are some things that you can try at home — try these self-care tips to help reduce irritation or itching:

 Can vulval and vaginal irritation be prevented?